petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/liferay-product-offering.md

 ![The Liferay Product line has three capability sets.](./liferay-product-offering/images/01.png)

+## Supporting Assets

+* View the [recording](/web/guest/d/l0-2a-liferay-offering ) from the live workshop of this module.
+* Download the [PDF](/documents/d/guest/l0-2a-liferay-offering-pdf) of the presentation used in the live workshop.
+* Download the [Sales Decision Flow]/documents/d/guest/new-customer-new-project-sales-decision-flow) referred to in this module.

 ## Supporting Every Deployment Approach

 Liferay has always been about preserving customer investment in their chosen software stack and infrastructure.
 As a result, Liferay has three product deployment offerings so customers can choose the approach that fits their requirements: